Ebook | $30.00 Short | ISBN: 9780262314466 | 440 pp. | 6 x 9 in | 58 figures, 58 tables| December 2013

-Steven Brakman is Professor of Globalization in the Faculty of Economics at the University of Groningen.
+Steven Brakman is Professor of International Economics at the University of Groningen.

 Hans van Ees is Professor of Global Economics and Management at the University of Groningen.

-Harry Garretsen is Professor of International Economics at the Utrecht School of Economics, Utrecht University.
+Harry Garretsen is Professor of International Economics and Business at the University of Groningen.